scbabacus/json-server/README.md

 You may use javascript expression in textResponse.
 See [javascript expression](#javascript-expression) for more details.

 #### condition
-Only use this particular definition if the condition is met, i.e. the expression returns `true` or javascript truthly value.
+Only use this particular method definition if the condition is met, i.e. the expression returns `true` or a javascript truthly value.
+Otherwise, return 404 or the other method definition that has its condition matched.
+In the latter case, an array of method definitions has to be given instead of an method definition content.

 ```json
 {